An NIP-like Notion in Abstract Elementary Classes: The w*-good frame

 \item AP, JEP and NMM. \item (Basic NIP). \item (Uniqueness). \item (Transitivity). \end{enumerate} \end{lem} \begin{proof} Easy.
 We prove (Transitivity) as an example.
 Suppose $p\in S^{bs}(N)$ does not fork over $M_1\leq_K N$, and $p\restriction_{M_1}$ does not fork over $M_0\leq_K M_1$.
 Then $(p\restriction_{M_1})\restriction_{M_0}$ is $\lambda$-unique, i.e. $p\restriction_{M_0}$ is.
 Thus $p$ does not fork over $M_0$. \end{proof}

 The following property is essential for the next lemma.

-\begin{mydef} A type family $S_*$ is $\lambda$-compact if for every limit ordinal $\delta<\lambda^+$, for every $\langle M_i\in K_\lambda : i<\delta\rangle$ an increasing continuous chain and for every coherent sequence of types $\langle p_i\in S_*(M_i): i<\delta\rangle$, there is an upper bound $p\in S_*(\bigcup_{i < \delta} M_i)$ to the sequence such that $\langle p_i\in S_*(M_i): i<\delta +1 \rangle$ is a coherent sequence. \end{mydef}
+\begin{mydef} A type family $S_*$ is $\lambda$-compact if for every limit ordinal $\delta<\lambda^+$, for every $\langle M_i\in K_\lambda : i<\delta\rangle$ an increasing continuous chain and for every coherent sequence of types $\langle p_i\in S_*(M_i): i<\delta\rangle$, there is an upper bound $p_\delta\in S_*(\bigcup_{i < \delta} M_i)$ to the sequence such that $\langle p_i\in S_*(M_i): i<\delta +1 \rangle$ is a coherent sequence. \end{mydef}

-For certain results in this paper we need to assume that the basic types (i.e. those with the extension property) is $\lambda$-compact, which, for example, holds for AECs with the disjoint amalgamation property, where every type has the extension property.
+For certain results in this paper we need to assume that the basic types (i.e. those with the extension property) is $\lambda$-compact, which, for example, holds for AECs with the disjoint amalgamation property\footnote{For any non-algebraic type $\type(a/M,N)$, if we would like to extend it to $M\leq_K N'$, just disjointly amalgamate $N'$ and $N$ over $M$.
+The type of the image of $a$ is a non-algebraic extension over $N'$.
+Thus every type has the $\lambda$-extension property}, where every type has the extension property.
 Many classes of modules have the disjoint amalgamation property.
 See \cite[2.10]{dap} and \cite[2.2]{dapbaldwin}.
-Also, this assumption also holds in quasiminimal abstract elementary classes, where there is at most one non-algebraic type.
+Also, this assumption also holds in quasiminimal abstract elementary classes \cite[4.1]{vaseyquasiminimal}, where there is at most one non-algebraic type\footnote{Since the class is unbounded, there is a non-algebraic type over any countable model (see \cite[4.1]{vaseyquasiminimal}), so any type must have a non-algebraic to any extension of its domain (the unique non-algebraic type there).}.